chleverenz/MorseSimulation/README.md

 python3 createditdah.py -f example.txt -to -p -m
 ```

 - createtiming.py creates a timingfile from a tokenfile.
-The main thing is to cerate teh length og the appearance of
+The main thing is to create the length of the appearance of
     a signal or the absence of it.
-Signal is denoted as a positive number, pause as a negavite number
+Signal is denoted as a positive number, pause as a negative number

 ```bash
 python3 createtiming.py -f example.token
 ```

-- createaudio.py  creates an audio from a timingfile. it will create a wavfile with thge provided timing which is
+- createaudio.py  creates an audio from a timingfile.
+It will create a wavfile with the provided timing which is
-    interprted as millisecinds.
+    interpreted as/in milliseconds.
 You can set the frequency, the noise and the volume for example.
-This wavfile could be
-    the input to the final reconstruction.
+This wavfile could be the input to the final reconstruction.
 As text and timing is available, the quality could be tested :-)

 ```bash
 python3 createaudio.py -f example.timing